 - Further Reading

-Logical focus order is the idea that someone navigating your webpage with a keyboard (i.e. without a mouse) will encounter elements in an order that makes sense.
+Logical focus order is the idea that someone navigating your webpage without a mouse (e.g. with a keyboard, mouth stick, sip and puff switch, etc.) will encounter elements in an order that makes sense.

 Generally, for a left-to-right language, this means focus should start at the top-left of the page, move left to right across the page, and move from top to bottom.
 For a right-to-left language, focus should move from right to left, but still from top to bottom.
 The focus should not skip any interactive elements or visit those elements out of order.